 During the first phase of the health emergency, Trenitalia guaranteed essential services for those needing to travel pursuant to the provisions of the Presidency of the Council of Ministers and by the competent authorities.
 As a consequence of the lockdown, Trenitalia has reduced the number of Frecce trains since early March and, in agreement with the contracting authorities of the service (the State and Regions), also the number of InterCity and regional trains.

-RFI is finalizing the high traffic stations with horizontal signs to separate the flows of inbound and outbound passengers and to ensure distancing between arriving and departing travellers along the footpaths.
+RFI finalized the high traffic stations with horizontal signs to separate the flows of inbound and outbound passengers and to ensure distancing between arriving and departing travellers along the footpaths.

 Stations are sanitised with specific cleaning operations whilst the waiting rooms are closed to comply with the ban on assembly and the safety distances determined by government decrees.
 The same tasks were also performed for ticket offices, self-service machines, Freccia Desks, Freccia Lounges, Freccia Clubs and Freccia Waiting Rooms.

 Right from the outset of the COVID-19 emergency, Trenitalia has strengthened the train cleaning and sanitisation procedures, reducing the time between cleaning sessions.

 In addition, new procedures have been shared and approved with industry experts, to refine and improve the cleaning and sanitisation operations of the fleet and the station environments.
 These are key operations for ensuring safe travel for passengers and employees.

 Trenitalia has tested the new procedures and has put in place ways to obtain certification through an external entity on the nebulisation and vaporisation of the areas with special disinfectants.
 The modern tools employed ensure even profounder hygiene for the seats, baggage area, tables and all surfaces with which passengers come into contact.
 Thello convoys are also cleaned and sanitised according to the instructions issued by the Ministry of Health.